Dighton Brush Removal Services

 - Oriental Bittersweet (Celastrus orbiculatus)

-Specialized disposal is required: remove invasives before fruit set (June–September), bag berries to prevent seed spread, and sanitize equipment between sites.
-Viable seeds must go to landfill—never compost or chip.
-Hazardous vegetation like poison ivy, wild parsnip, and tick habitats are common; use protective gear and coordinate with the Health Department for safety.
-Native restoration with oak woodland and native shrubs is encouraged.
-For invasive management, consult:
+Specialized disposal is required: remove invasives before fruit set (June–September), bag berries to prevent seed spread, sanitize equipment between sites, and dispose of viable seeds at a landfill (never compost or chip).
+Hazardous vegetation like poison ivy, wild parsnip, and tick habitats require protective measures.
+For invasive management, coordinate with Mass Division of Fisheries & Wildlife and MA Dept of Agricultural Resources.
+For public health concerns:

 Dighton Health Department